eblot/clang4arm/README.md

         -n              Run newlib build/installation stage
         -r              Run compiler runtime build/installation stage

+### Notes

-Note that automatic job selection is not implemented on Linux.
-I guess it's the matter of a couple of lines using the `/proc` FS...
+  1. Automatic job selection is not implemented on Linux.
+I guess it's the matter of a couple of lines using the `/proc` FS.
+Patch welcomed!
+  2. `build.sh` runs all build & installation stages one after another.
+If one or more *debug mode* option switches are set, the other stages are deselected and therefore ignored.
+This is mainly useful for debug purposes.

 ### Final note